andrewapple/jba-spelling-bee-prep/README.md

 The app is the epitome of user friendly.
 However, I love explaining things.
 Humor me.

-1. Click "view the app" below
+1. Click below to open the application
 2. Once the page loads, choose "In Order" or "Random"
 > 💡 **IN ORDER** - The words will appear in he order they're listed on the official Spelling Bee Word List.
 They go from **easy** to **hard**.
 >